 - Please keep an eye on student’s shoe sizes.
 If they are outgrowing shoes, please replace them.
 Students must have their ballet shoes and tap shoes for every class.

 - Write your child’s name in all their shoes and belongings.
 This way we can ensure shoes do not become lost or go home with the wrong student.

 - Make sure students have a dance bag to carry all their belongings.

 - All levels of Ballet are required to wear a black leotard and pink tights.

 - Hair pulled back in a bun.
 A bun requires bobby pins and a hair elastic to make sure it is secure.
 A hair net may be needed.
 No "hair-dini's" or buns tied with elastics permitted.

-- No leotards with attached skirts are permitted for petite, junior, or advanced levels.
+- No leotards with attached skirts are permitted for any level past age six.
 Ballet skirts may be worn as long as they are not attached to the leotard at the discretion of the teacher.

 - Black leotard, tan or pink convertible or stirrup tights.
 (Students must be prepared to dance barefoot.)

 - Hair pulled back into a neat ponytail, or a bun from ballet class.

 - Black leotard, tan or pink tights and jazz pants are acceptable.
 Any other "junk" worn will be at the discretion of the teacher.